AmmarAlkhooly98/todo-api/README.md

 ## Getting started

 1. npm i
-2. sequelize db:create
+2. create a .env file, use the .env.example file to reference env variable names for your own environment values
-3. sequelize db:migrate
+3. sequelize db:create
-4. create a .env file and use the .env.example file to reference env variable names
+4. sequelize db:migrate
 5. create a firebase project, and create storage from the console, and add the api credentials in the .env file
 6. npm run dev